 Reduce Energy Use and Earn Bill Credits

-Shifting energy use away from high-demand periods allows I&M to rely on more renewable energy sources during peak times.
-This helps keep prices more affordable for you and your community, plus it helps the environment by reducing our carbon footprint.
+Shifting energy use away from high-demand periods allows us to rely on more renewable energy sources during peak times.
+This helps keep prices more affordable for you, your customers and our community, plus it helps the environment by reducing our carbon footprint.

-While we can’t guarantee savings, you could earn an average of $1 to $2 per event.* With up to 15 events per summer, the savings can add up!
+You will earn $1.95 per event.* With up to 15 events per summer, the savings can add up!
 And you probably won’t even notice an event is taking place.

 It’s Easy!
 Here’s How It Works